 Here are some of our favorite fall produce and what you can cook with these delicious ingredients.

 From McIntosh and Granny Smith to Ida Reds and Cortlands, there are dozens of apple varieties, and their flavors range from extremely tart to super sweet.
 The majority of apples are at their peak in September and October, so get your basket ready and head to a local orchard.
 (Psst!
 Here’s why you should never, ever shake an apple tree.)

 What to make: Once you’ve baked your favorite apple pie, try out some of our favorite easy apple recipes and these seasonal dishes:

 Eggplants are mellow, spongy vegetables known for their glossy purple skin.
-They’re in season from late summer through fall, so you’ll see farm-fresh eggplants starting in late July or August.
+They’re in season from late summer through fall, so you’ll see farm-fresh eggplants starting in late July or August through most of autumn.

 There’s so much to love about butternut squash.
 It has a tan outer skin, bright orange flesh, pumpkinlike seeds, and a lovely sweet, nutty flavor.

 Here’s another festive orange vegetable to indulge in during fall.
 Sweet potatoes, whose peak season starts in October, look similar to normal spuds on the outside, but they’re bright orange (or copper-tan) inside, with a sweet, starchy taste.